A NON-TRADITIONAL EXECUTIVE MBA FOR CREATIVE MINDS

-Leading international specialsts from Steinbeis academic faculty, visiting professors, and industry experts
+Our faculty comprises of leading international specialsts from Steinbeis University, visiting professors, and industry experts.

-Professionals from a variety of backgrounds including technology, advertising, finance, retail, hospitality and more
+The Berlin School community is made up of professionals from a variety of backgrounds — including technology, advertising, finance, retail, hospitality, and more.

 Tuition and fees are €47,000 (excluding German VAT).
 This does not include travel and accommodation.
 We also advise applicants to plan for around 40 hotel/apartment nights and five round-trip flights, which adds approximately €4,000-7,000 in additional costs, depending on hotel tastes and flight distances.
 In addition, there are of course small incidental expenses, such as translation of your university transcripts for matriculation (if they aren’t already in English or German).
 And although we provide plenty of snacks and beverages during the hours of the course, most days you will also have to buy lunch and/or dinner.
 There are a number of different ways to finance your Executive MBA.

 The Master of Business Administration (MBA) is awarded by Steinbeis University Berlin, and is accredited by FIBAA

 Participants who successfully complete all academic program requirements and defend their research thesis are awarded a Master of Business Administration (MBA) in Creative Leadership, conferred by Steinbeis University Berlin – the oldest and largest nationally accredited private university in Germany – in association with its School of Management and Innovation (SMI).
 The Executive MBA is additionally accredited by the Foundation for International Business Administration Accreditation (FIBAA).
 FIBAA is a supranational European-based agency that is internationally recognized for accrediting MBA and other degree programs in the fields of management studies, economics, law and social sciences.
 Those who complete the program, but choose to not defend a thesis, will receive a certificate of completion of their studies.

-The Executive MBA is aimed at those who already hold a leadership position or are designated for one.
-It’s designed to fit busy schedules rather than the other way around – the hybrid modular structure is flexible, so participants can keep their careers or run their companies and complete the degree at their own pace.
+As our part-time Executive MBA is aimed at those who already hold a leadership position or are designated for one, it’s designed to accommodate busy schedules rather than the other way around.
+The flexible format also means that modules can be attended in participants’ preferred order and the master’s degree completed at their own pace.